 Votes submitted via the Internet or by telephone must be received by 11:59 p.m.
-Eastern Daylight Time on May 31, 2022.
+Eastern Daylight Time on May 20, 2024.
+For shares held in the Gevo, Inc. 401(k) Plan, votes must be received by 11:59 p.m.
+Eastern Time on May 16, 2024.
 Submitting your proxy via the Internet or by telephone will not affect your right to vote electronically at the Annual Meeting should you later decide to virtually attend the Annual Meeting.
 Even if you plan to virtually attend the Annual Meeting, we encourage you to submit your proxy to vote your shares in advance of the Annual Meeting.